Results & Expectations

 Medical Disclaimer

 This article is for educational purposes only.
 Retatrutide is not FDA-approved.
-Results from Phase 2 data (Jastreboff et al., NEJM 2023).
-Individual results vary.
+Weekly weight loss estimates are based on Phase 2 data (Jastreboff et al., NEJM 2023).
+Individual results vary significantly.
 Consult a healthcare provider.

 Get Started Today